LagoonYt/Tomorrowsliving/README.md

 - **Discord:** Join our Discord server for more real-time interactions with the community and the developer.
 [Insert Discord invite link here]

 - **GitHub:** For technical issues, feature requests, or contributions, the GitHub repository is the best place.
 Feel free to open an issue or a pull request.
-Visit our [GitHub repository]([Insert your GitHub repository URL here](https://github.com/LagoonYt/Tomorrowsliving/tree/main)).
+Visit our [GitHub repository](https://github.com/LagoonYt/Tomorrowsliving/tree/main).

 We're dedicated to making Tomorrowsliving the best tool it can be, and your feedback or contributions are invaluable to us.
 Don't hesitate to reach out!